 Most any new router will work if it has an Ethernet input.
-Routers supplied by other internet providers will not work, nor will a router with a DSL or coax input.
+Routers supplied by other internet providers may not work, due to a modem being built in, nor will a router with a DSL or coax input.
 We suggest one with wireless N or AC standards for the best results.
 Again, you can purchase one from our website and we highly recommend a current router.

 If you order the 4G modem kit, then you will need a separate wireless router.
 You can purchase one from our website or you can supply one.